testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/step-actions.md

 ---
 ##**Pre-requisites:**

-You should already know about [Testsigma’s Recorder.](https://testsigma.com/docs/elements/android-apps/record-multiple-elements/)
+You should already know about [Testsigma’s mobile test Recorder.](https://testsigma.com/docs/elements/android-apps/record-multiple-elements/)

 &emsp;

 ---
 ##**Steps to follow:**

- 1. Create a Test Case for an android application using Testsigma’s Recorder.
+ 1. Create a Test Case for an android application using Testsigma’s mobile test Recorder.
  2. Hover on one of the recorded test steps:

 ![hover-over-test-steps-test-step-actions-testsigma-Recorder-android](https://docs.testsigma.com/images/step-actions/hover-over-test-steps-test-step-actions-testsigma-Recorder-android.png)